htrajan/ht-drawsteel/Bestiary/High Elf Bloodletter.md

 **2d10 + 2**

 - ✦ ≤11: 4 damage; R1 [[Bleeding|bleeding]] (save ends)
-- ★ 12–16: 7 damage; R2 [[Bleeding|bleeding]] (save ends)
+- ★ 12-16: 7 damage; R2 [[Bleeding|bleeding]] (save ends)

-Effect: A creature [[Bleeding|bleeding]] from this ability takes edge from attacks.
+**Effect:** A creature [[Bleeding|bleeding]] from this ability takes edge from attacks.

-**Blood Haze (2 Malice)**
+#### Blood Haze (2 Malice)

 |                       |                 |
 | :-------------------- | :-------------- |
 | Keywords: Area, Magic | Type: Maneuver  |
 | Distance: 3 burst     | Target: Special |

-Effect: The bloodletter creates a cloud of blood vapor in the area until the end of the next round.
+**Effect:** The bloodletter creates a cloud of blood vapor in the area until the end of the next round.
 The cloud blocks line of effect for enemies, and an enemy has Magic weakness 3 occupying an affected square.
 The bloodletter then shifts up to their speed, hiding if they end their movement under concealment.

 **Otherworldly Grace**